 First, you fill out the patient forms.
 This is where you include health history and symptom information.
 Then, we move onto the comprehensive exams, visual screenings, and ocular health exams.
 We may schedule a second appointment for the contact lens exam.

-Contact your Naples Optometrist for a Vision Exam Today
+Contact your Naples Ophthalmologist for a Vision Exam Today